178th Attack Squadron: Operations on the European Continent

 Starting on 19 July, the 367th Group's forward echelon crossed the English Channel to take up stations in Normandy.
 Group headquarters shared Beuzeville Airfield with the 371st Fighter Group, while the 392d Squadron was at Carentan Airfield, advanced landing grounds made from pierced steel planking.
 After the breakout of ground forces in the Saint-Lô area, the squadron concentrated on close air support of General Patton's Third Army.
 In late August, the squadron attacked German Seventh Army convoys which, to prevent being surrounded, were withdrawing eastward from the Falaise pocket.
 Five convoys and 100 Tiger Tanks were destroyed on one day.

 On 22 August the group attacked three Luftwaffe airfields near Laon.
 The squadron dive bombed and destroyed two hangars on one airfield but were jumped by twelve Focke-Wulf Fw 190s as they completed their attack.
 Eighteen Messerschmitt Bf 109s and Fw 190s engaged the 393d Fighter Squadron as it reformed from its dive bomb run.
 After bombing its target, the 394th Fighter Squadron turned to reinforce the 392d.
 The squadrons of the 367th Group claimed fourteen enemy aircraft in total against a loss of one Lightning.

 The 392d received a Distinguished Unit Citation when it returned to the Laon area three days later.
 That day, the 367th Group attacked Luftwaffe airfields at Clastres, Péronne and Rosières-en-Haye through an intense flak barrage.
 The group then engaged more than thirty Focke-Wulf 190 fighters that had just taken off.
 Group claims were 25 enemy aircraft destroyed, one probably destroyed and 17 damaged against the loss of 6 group aircraft.
+(Note: These claims were from an estimated 50 enemy aircraft engaged in the air and on the ground.
+Chickering, p.
+79.)
 Then, despite a low fuel supply, the unit strafed a train and convoy after leaving the scene of battle.
 In the afternoon the squadron conducted a long range fighter sweep of more than 800 miles to airfields in the Dijon-Bordeaux area.